BASS Audio Recognition Library

 - FileInMemorySize: The size of the memory block containing the audio files.
 Not used when FileInMemory is False.

-- The rest of the parameters are automaticaly filled by the loading function when it returns.
+- The rest of the parameters are automatically filled by the loading function when it returns.

 - FFTResolution: a BASS flag to specify the FFT resolution to use.
 Higher FFT size gives more precise frequency resolution but less time slices.